Orange-OpenSource/accessibility-statement-lib-ios/README.md

 ```

 * Add the results XML file from the va11ydette in racine folder of your project and rename it "accessibility_result.xml"
-* Add xmlFileName, selectedTheme and url to DeclarationView
+* Add xmlFileName, selectedTheme (orange, sosh, or innnovation) and url to DeclarationView

 Exemple